Social Studies Chapter 2 Quiz Study Guide: People & Their Environment

 3. Water!

-not evenly spread out in California - deserts & southern valleys are dry
+not evenly spread out in California

 mountains have a lot of water